metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 # Specification

-The algorithm generates $n$ BLS12-381 shares of a distributed private key with threshold $t$, where $n > 1$, and $0 < t ≤ n$.

 The keywords "MUST", "MUST NOT", "MAY" and "SHOULD" in this document are to be interpreted as described in [RFC2119](https://www.rfc-editor.org/rfc/rfc2119.txt).

-The keyword "threshold" in this document defines the number of key shares sufficient to re-create the complete key, or to sign the same data so that the signatures can be aggregated into a signature verifiable with the complete public key.

 All keys and signatures mentioned here and below are BLS12-381 ones, conforming to [EIP-2333](https://eips.ethereum.org/EIPS/eip-2333).

+The algorithm generates $n$ BLS12-381 shares of a distributed private key with threshold $t$, where $n > 1$, and $0 < t ≤ n$.

+Following a successful generation:

+1) Any subset of at least $t$ participants can reconstruct the complete secret key or produce a threshold signature verifiable against the common threshold public key (also known as the "group public key").
+2) All subsets of participants of size $t$ or greater derive the same threshold public key and produce identical, valid threshold signatures on the same data.
+3) Any subset containing fewer than $t$ participants cannot obtain any Shannon information about the secret key.

 **Note on mathematical notation:** We use multiplicative notation for the elliptic curve group operations, where $g$ is the generator of $\mathbb{G}_1$ (the group containing BLS public keys in Ethereum's BLS12-381 implementation).
 All private keys and shares are scalars in $\mathbb{F}_r$, where $r$ is the BLS12-381 curve order.